Photo credit: Rob Dubbin

 If you want me to speak at your conference or other event, please contact my speaking agent: Leslie Shipman of The Shipman Agency.

 My literary agent is Chris Parris-Lamb of The Gernert Company.

-- Consider asking your favorite local bookstores whether they know about it already
+- Consider asking your favorite bookstores whether they've heard of it

 - If you're in a book club, consider suggesting it.

 - If you're a teacher, consider assigning it.
 It's appropriate for a variety of contexts, from college-level literature and nonfiction writing classes to various medical education contexts, as well as social work, psychology and psychiatry.

 - If you can and feel so inspired, buy copies for those in your life you wish would hear its lessons.
 I wrote it so it could be read by people who identify with Bob — for sure — but also so that it could be read and enjoyed by people who identify more perhaps with his family members, friends, doctors, and so forth.
 I also wrote it for people with no apparent affiliation with topics like mental illness or mental health care.
 Because, in truth, these topics affect us all.